 Mickey Shea Quotes in The Five People You Meet in Heaven

 The The Five People You Meet in Heaven quotes below are all either spoken by Mickey Shea or refer to Mickey Shea.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page and citation info for the quotes below refers to the Hachette Books edition of The Five People You Meet in Heaven published in 2006.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Hachette Books edition of The Five People You Meet in Heaven published in 2006.).

 Chapter 24 Quotes